-If there is one event that defines summer in Vancouver, it's the Honda Celebration of Light international fireworks competition and festival: three nights of the best fireworks displays you've ever seen.
+If there is one event that defines summer in Vancouver, it's the Honda Celebration of Light international fireworks competition and festival: three nights of the best fireworks displays in Canada.

 Since 1990, the annual Celebration of Light has become one of the most prestigious fireworks competitions in the world, attracting the world's best fireworks pyrotechnicians and designers.
-The 2015 Celebration of Light fireworks competition featured tour-de-force performances from China, Brazil, and Canada; the 2016 competitors have not yet been announced.
+Past shows have included competitors from China and Brazil.

 Where to Watch the Celebration of Light Fireworks

 If you don't want sand in your shoes, there is limited, ticketed, seating at English Bay Beach.
-This year, the ticketed seating ($169 per person)--on the Bathhouse roof--is sponsored by The Keg and includes complimentary hors d’oeuvres.
+The tickets can be a bit pricey and sell out early, so prepare before you arrive.

 Free Shorefest Concerts Before the Fireworks at English Bay Beach

-Now in its 7th year, the free concert series Shorefest--one of the largest free music concerts in Vancouver--takes place each night of the Fireworks Competition (so, July 23, July 27, and July 30) at Sunset Beach (the beach just south of English Bay Beach; it's within close walking distance).
+The free concert series Shorefest, one of the largest free music concerts in Vancouver, takes place each night of the Fireworks Competition at Sunset Beach (the beach just south of English Bay Beach; it's within close walking distance).
 The concerts directly precede the fireworks.

-Yes!
-Though it's modified its name--it was originally called the Celebration of Light Fireworks Competition until --it is actually a competition.
-In fact, it's the longest-running offshore fireworks competition in the world!
-The fireworks displays are judged by a panel of industry experts, sponsor representatives, and celebrities, with points awarded for design and artistry, originality, quality, and how well the displays are synchronized with their musical accompaniment.
+The fireworks displays are judged by a panel of industry experts, sponsor representatives, and celebrities, with points awarded for design and artistry, originality, quality, and how well the displays are synchronized with their musical accompaniments.